We are a leading provider of structured, sophisticated and successful mentoring programs in Australia

 Since 2010, Serendis has been designing and facilitating the Women in Banking & Finance (WiBF) Mentoring Program - an industry wide mentoring program that aims to engage senior leaders in gender diversity initiatives and support the professional development of women in the finance industry.
 Across three states in Australia, more than 25 leading finance organisations participate in this program every year, putting forward some of their most senior executives as mentees and mentors.

-In 2017, the Australian Drinks Association in partnership with Serendis, launched a new diversity initiative for their membership.
-Serendis is facilitating a cross-industry mentoring program which is open to all member organisations of the Drinks Association.
+Since 2017, the Australian Drinks Association in partnership with Serendis, has facilitated an impactful diversity initiative for their membership.
+The program is a cross-industry mentoring program which is open to all member organisations of the Drinks Association.
 The program is designed to help talented women develop their readiness for leadership roles while educating senior leaders and influencers in the drinks industry on the benefits, enablers and barriers to women in their organisations and the sector.
-In this inaugural program 58 participants from 10 organisations are involved.
+In the inaugural program 58 participants from 10 organisations were involved.

 Franklin Women Mentoring Program (Health and Medical Research sector)

-Franklin Women has selected Serendis as its partner to deliver their inaugural Mentoring Program for the health and medical research sector.
+Since 2017, Franklin Women in partnership with Serendis has delivered their Mentoring Program for the health and medical research sector.
 The cross-organisational, structured program will facilitate formal mentee-mentor relationships between female researchers and senior professionals (male and female) in the health and medical research field to address the under-representation of women in leadership positions.

 The aim of the program is to support the career development of women who already have a significant investment in their career and are looking to progress to leadership roles, to retain their skills and intellectual capital within the sector.
 It will also engage senior leaders in the importance of gender-balanced leadership and the role they play in achieving this.